citrine-synth/LED-Animation-Editor/README.md

 All images are converted to 32x24 pixels in 1-bit monochrome format.

+## View.exe

+This tool allows you to view the image in a converted file. just drag-drop the file you want to view onto it.

 ### Creating programs

 Drag blocks from the toolbox to create your animation sequence.
 The program always starts with a "Start Program" block.